w3f/Grants-Program/applications/CryptoBot.md

 CryptoBot uses Substrate as the blockchain development framework, and we will use a Ruby on Rails Web Application to store some other data(like user chat.)
 From the technical level, if we want gameplay smoothly, it must have some trade off, we will make sure that highly credible data storage and NFT materials/game props are stored on the chain.
 Other data we will choose to save it on a centralized server.

-Apart from the daily play part of the game, we will design a main line containing at least 50,000 words.
+Apart from the daily play part of the game, we will design a story line containing at least 50,000 words.

 We have done many attempts to combine blockchain with video game, to make sure we can achieve our goals, we will keep thinking these question: